Approximation by Quad Meshes in Laguerre Geometry: Introduction

 In geometry processing, sphere meshes or approximations of surfaces with spherical faces occur, for example, in \citep{sphere-panels,TGB:2013:SM,thiery16,tagliasacchi16}.

-Sphere geometries, especially from a differential geometric perspective, are treated in the monographs by Blaschke \citep{blaschke-1929} and Hertrich-Jeromin \citep{hertrich-jeromin_2003}.
+Sphere geometries, especially from a differential geometric perspective, are treated in the monographs by \cite{blaschke-1929} and \cite{hertrich-jeromin_2003}; a more recent exposition focusing on non-Euclidean Laguerre geometry is presented in \citep{alex2020noneuclidean}.

-Contributions to discrete differential sphere geometry include work on the Willmore energy for triangle meshes \citep{discrete-willmore}, contributions to discrete principal nets \citep{bobenko-suris-isothermic,bobenko-2009-ddg,bobenko-suris-2007,liu+2006}, their extension to smooth cyclidic nets \citep{bobenko+2012} and principal symmetric nets \citep{s-nets-2020}.
-Both principal and principal symmetric nets belong to Lie sphere geometry and have studied mainly from the perspectives of M\"obius geometry and/or Laguerre geometry.
+Contributions to discrete differential sphere geometry include work on the Willmore energy for triangle meshes \citep{discrete-willmore}, discrete principal nets \citep{bobenko-suris-isothermic,bobenko-2009-ddg,bobenko-suris-2007,liu+2006}, their extension to smooth cyclidic nets \citep{bobenko+2012} and principal symmetric nets \citep{s-nets-2020}, as well as more recent discretizations of principal parametrizations such as checkerboard patterns \citep{peng2019checkerboard,dellinger2024discrete} and principal binets \citep{affolter2026principal}, formulated within Lie, M\"obius, and Laguerre geometry.

-Applications of Laguerre geometry in CAGD have so far mainly dealt with algebraic geometric problems, such as rational offset families of curves or surfaces \citep{peternell-1998-lgaro,pottmann1998}.
+Applications of Laguerre geometry in CAGD have so far mainly dealt with problems in algebraic geometry, such as rational offset families of curves or surfaces \citep{peternell-1998-lgaro,pottmann1998}.
 We will also use the cyclographic model of Laguerre geometry in 4-dimensional Minkowski space.
 In this context, we refer to remarkable recent contributions on special quad meshes in Minkowski 3-space and their close relation to certain models in statistical mechanics \citep{affolter+2024+ii,affolter+2025}.
 The isotropic model of Laguerre geometry is yet another classical model with nice applications, e.g., in CNC machining \citep{pottmann-2009-lms,CNC-skopenkov-2020,skopenkov-2012-ruledlag}.